The knitting machine ate your job.

 3.

-The Translator?
+The Translator

 LLMs are better translators.

-The 9-to-5?
+The 9-to-5

 Machines don't need coffee breaks.

-The Artisan?
+The Artisan

 Beautiful code.
 No pullover.

-Craft for craft's sake doesn't ship products.
+Companies sell outcomes, not architecture.
+Craft for craft's sake doesn't ship.

-What survives:
+What Survives

 Herzblut